redmms/mercury_chess/README.md

 This is a ready to be released in production app.
-Actually, it consists of 3 different projects: gui chess, which uses archiver, which uses finestream.
+Actually, it consists of several different projects: server, gui chess, which uses archiver, which uses finestream.
 Archiver will be a closed project, I hope to make it commercial.
 Finestream is available here: https://github.com/redmms/finestream.git So, what is special about these chess?
 You've probably seen hundreds of different chess applications.